duascaras/git-studies/README.md

-# learning git (again)

-repository for git tutorial
+# Revisiting Git

-This repository is built step by step in the w3 git tutorial.
+This repository was created by following the step-by-step Git tutorial provided by W3.